skip to main content

 We may earn money when you click our links.

-But we know our opinions aren’t the only ones that count, so we also run our annual Customer Satisfaction Awards survey to gather feedback from real users.
-You know, the ones who experience these services every day and foot the bill.
+But we know our opinions aren’t the only ones that count, so we also run our annual Customer Satisfaction Awards survey to gather extensive feedback from real cable subscribers.

-Keep reading to learn what makes Verizon Fios stand out (even above streaming services!) and how your TV provider measured up this year.
+Keep reading to learn what makes these providers stand out, and how your own TV provider measured up this year.

 For more info on our Customer Satisfaction Awards methodology, check out our Why You Can Trust CableTV.com page.